Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

-Emission from an ensemble shows collective behavior because the atoms are interacting with a common radiation field~\cite{Dicke1954}.
-For compact ensembles and weak atom-field couplings, collective behaviors are well described by Lehmberg's formalism based on the Markov approximation~\cite{Lehmberg:1970aa,Lehmberg:1970ab}.
-For example, it predicts subradiant states with decay rates $\gamma\propto N^{-\alpha}$ with $N$ the number of atoms in subwavelength atom arrays~\cite{Asenjo-Garcia2017,Zhang:2019aa,Zhang:2020ab,Kornovan:2019aa}.
-However, Markovian theories are not able to describe the process of how the individual atoms are organized to eventually present a collective behavior.
-It is necessarily non-Markovian because of the retarded nature of photon-mediated atom-atom interaction.
-Then, a physical picture arises that the Markovian description is upgraded minimally by including the delayed feedback: Every atom starts from exponential decay independently and adjusts the decay rate in response to the signal from another atom.
-This picture has been studied for two atoms with the photonic reservoir being the free space~\cite{Milonni:1974aa} or 1D waveguide~\cite{Gonzalez-Ballestero:2013aa,Sinha:2020aa,Sinha:2020ab}.
+The long-time collective emissions from an atomic ensemble are well described by Lehmberg's formalism based on the Markov approximation~\cite{Lehmberg:1970aa,Lehmberg:1970ab}.
+For example, it predicts a power-law scaling $\gamma\propto N^{-\alpha}$ with $N$ the number of atoms for the subradiant states of a subwavelength atom array~\cite{Asenjo-Garcia2017,Zhang:2019aa,Zhang:2020ab,Kornovan:2019aa}.
+However, Markovian theories are not able to answer how the collective behaviors are built up.
+This process must be non-Markovian because the atoms are organized by the retarded photon-mediated interactions.
+Instead, we may upgrade the Markovian description minimally by including delayed feedback: Every atom starts from exponential decay independently but adjusts its decay rate in response to the signal from another atom.
+This physical picture has been analytically studied for two atoms with the photonic reservoir being 3D free space~\cite{Milonni:1974aa} or 1D waveguide~\cite{Gonzalez-Ballestero:2013aa,Sinha:2020aa,Sinha:2020ab}.
 Retardation effects of waveguide quantum electrodynamics (QED) are also studied in Refs.~\cite{Dinc:2019aa,Shen:2019aa,Carmele:2020aa, Arranz-Regidor:2021aa,Trivedi:2021aa,Barkemeyer:2022aa}.